 - Despite access to free education through the lower secondary level, about a fifth of children don’t attend school.

 At the Compassion Child Development Center

-In India’s towns, Compassion partners with local worship centers to meet the needs of children who are truly the poorest of the poor.
+In India’s towns, Compassion works to meet the needs of children who are truly the poorest of the poor.

 At their partner-based Compassion centers, children enjoy regular, nutritious meals.